 ACC 506 Health Care Accounting Processes (3 credits)

 This course introduces students to the basic aspects of accounting used in the health care industry.
 The principles that are introduced can be applied in a variety of non-profit and for profit health care settings.
 The primary objective is for students to understand financial statement development, information processing, and communication for wise and informative managerial decision making.
 Topics include; budgeting, cash flow, financial accounting, and performance evaluation.

 Elective Courses (12 credits)

-FCM 535 Legal and Investigative Issues for Fraud Management (3 credits)
+FCM 535 Legal and Regulatory Issues for Fraud Management (3 credits)

 Structure and design of organizations with focus on systems theory and its impact with Economic Crime and applicability to today's environment.

 FCM 603 Management of Fraud Prevention and Detection (3 credits)

 Development of counter-fraud technology.
 Proactive programs and tools for fraud detection and prevention in face-to-face transactions, e-commerce, and e-business Business models for production of prevention and detection products.

 ECN 535 The Economics of Health and Health Care Policy (3 credits)